-All employees shall be covered by Worker's Compensation Insurance.
-Any employee who is injured on the job shall report the injury to the business manager/district bookkeeper prior to seeking medical attention if at all possible.
+Worker's Compensation Insurance shall cover all employees.
+Any employee who is injured on the job shall report the injury to the business manager/district bookkeeper prior to seeking medical attention if possible.
 In the event of an emergency, the employee shall notify his/her immediate supervisor within twenty-four (24) hours after the occurrence of the injury or as soon as practicable.
 The employee shall fill out an accident report form.
 See Administrative Guidelines.